jcalz23/logo_detection_w281/README.md

 The step by step implementation of YOLO can be found in [Yolov5.ipynb](./Yolov5.ipynb).
-These notebooks came from [Roboflow's Blog: How to Train YOLOv7 on a Custom Dataset](https://blog.roboflow.com/yolov7-custom-dataset-training-tutorial/).
+These notebooks are created from [Roboflow's Blog: How to Train YOLOv7 on a Custom Dataset](https://blog.roboflow.com/yolov7-custom-dataset-training-tutorial/).
 It shows step by step how to download the dataset, custom train and run evaluations.

 # Results and Discussion